theseus-os/theseus-os.github.io/posts/2022-06-21-wasmtime-complete-no_std-port.md

   * Full preemption is essentially required, as cooperative multitasking would require a significant rework of `wasmtime`
 * Thread-Local Storage (TLS), see [prior post](../../../2022/02/03/wasmtime-progress-update.html#supporting-thread-local-storage-on-theseus)
   * TLS via the `thread_local!()` macro is used to statefully handle traps and support stack unwinding during execution of native WASM module code
+* Stack access
-* Access to the stack
+  * Typically via the `psm` crate, for portable stack manipulation
   * Only used to obtain the current value of the stack pointer register
-  * Typically via the `psm` crate, for portable stack manipulation
 * I/O traits
   * Mostly just the basic ones from `std::io`, which are usable in `core` through a variety of `no_std` crates like `core2` (previously `bare_io`), `core_io`, etc
 * Basic error handling via `anyhow` and `thiserror`